 Within rich contact the customer may use any channel available such as chat, voice, messaging, and video in parallel and/or in any order, any number of times.
 Emerging and future channels will also be incorporated into rich contact without changing contact processing logic.

-Such freedom in media use increases productivity of both the customers and agents during transactions.
+Such freedom in media use increases the productivity of both the customers and agents during transactions.

 * * *